JayKishoreDuvvuri/Cypress-Cucumber-Framework/README.md

 ### Installation
 Install the dependencies and devDependencies to run the test.

--   Clone this repo on your local machine
+-   Clone (OR) Download this repo as zip folder on to your local machine
 -   Navigate to project's directory on terminal and run the following commands:

 ```sh